 #1.
 First, choose a goal

 Many companies are excited about the prospect of using chatbots without having a clear direction or vision of what they want to accomplish.
-Do keep in mind that conversational AI or chatbots are a tool rather than a strategy in itself.
+Do keep in mind that conversational AI or chatbots are a tool rather than a strategy in themselves.

 You can’t expect chatbots to do all the work for you, so make sure you have an objective in place before you get started.
 For instance, you might have a goal of increasing lead generation by X% via a positive and personalized ‘virtual assistant’ experience.